-To enroll in the Biology Honors Track, contact the Director, Dr. Joseph Spagna, at (973) 720-2793, spagnaj@wpunj.edu or contact Jan Pinkston at (973) 720-3776, pinkstonj@wpunj.edu.
+To enroll in the Biology Honors Track, contact the Director, Dr. Joseph Spagna, at (973) 720-2793, spagnaj@wpunj.edu.
 You must complete the track application and submit it to the Honors College.

 About the Track Director:

 Dr. Joseph Spagna is the director of the Biology Track and associate professor of Biology.
 His research interests include systematics, evolution and biomechanics of arthropods.
 Students in Dr. Spagna's lab use high-speed video, movement analysis, genetics, and computer modeling to figure out how spiders and ants have evolved to move the ways they do.